jasonzha641/CDC2021/README.md

 More info on the datasets can be found [here](https://github.com/Carolina-Data-Challenge/project-template-21/tree/main/datasets).

-### /code
+### /project
 This is where you can put/write code/files for your applications.
 You may use whatever programming language you want or use whichever statistical tools you need.
 Just remember that all work must original to this hackathon.

 ### /final-product
-When you are finished with your work.
-You can put the results of your analysis here.
-Whether it be slides, graphics, or just a short write up explaining your work and your results, please put whatever you want the judges to see.
-In addition, a 5 minute video must be submitted to our [Devpost](https://cdcunc21.devpost.com/) for judging.
+You can see more info on what you need to submit here.
+In summary, both your repository and a 5 minute video must be submitted to our [Devpost](https://cdcunc21.devpost.com/) for judging.

 ---